1st Scout Ranger Regiment: History

 The Scout Rangers played a major role in capturing the Moro Islamic Liberation Front (MILF) rebel camp during the 2000 all-out war against the MILF.

 During the Battle of Marawi of 2017, Scout Rangers were the first elite units deployed with the 1st Infantry Division to neutralize the Islamic State-inspired groups the Maute and Abu Sayyaf and their leaders Isnilon Hapilon and the Maute brothers.
 During the battle, the Rangers incurred many casualties including a veteran Captain of the battle of Zamboanga city.
 A Scout Ranger is credited with killing Hapilon during the final stages of battle.

 President Duterte was awarded the SR badge in 2017.

-Organization

-Units

-The following are subordinate battalions and companies of the First Scout Rangers.